 \subsubsection{PolyNSD VS NSD: Width Sweep}

-The previous analysis keeps the NSD width fixed while varying depth.
-We now consider the complementary scenario: we fix NSD depth to $L=2$ and sweep the hidden width $\text{Hidden} \in \{16,32,64,128,256\}$, keeping stalk dimension $4$ constant. \autoref{tab:nsd_width_plus_polysd_summary} reports the corresponding test accuracies and parameter counts, together with the relative improvement of PolyNSD over the best NSD configuration across the width sweep.
+We now consider the complementary scenario w.r.t. the previous experiment: we fix NSD depth to $L=2$ and sweep the hidden width $\text{Hidden} \in \{16,32,64,128,256\}$, keeping stalk dimension $4$ constant. \autoref{tab:nsd_width_plus_polysd_summary} reports the corresponding test accuracies and parameter counts, together with the relative improvement of PolyNSD is the best NSD configuration across the width sweep.

-The trends we report are the following: (i) On \textsc{PubMed} and \textsc{Chameleon}, PolyNSD matches or exceeds the best NSD performance while using fewer parameters dramatically (often only $1\%\text{--}20\%$ of the parameters of the widest NSD models).
-Increasing NSD width beyond a certain point yields only marginal gains at a substantial parameter cost. (ii) On \textsc{Squirrel}, NSD can sometimes surpass PolyNSD by combining wide layers with large depth, resulting in models with between $10^6$ and $10^7$ parameters.
+\paragraph{Findings: PolyNSD improves performances w.r.t.
+NSD and it does this with fewer hidden channels.} On \textsc{PubMed} and \textsc{Chameleon}, PolyNSD matches or exceeds the best NSD performance while using fewer parameters dramatically (often only $1\%\text{--}20\%$ of the parameters of the widest NSD models).
+Increasing NSD width beyond a certain point yields only marginal gains at a substantial parameter cost.
+On \textsc{Squirrel}, NSD can sometimes surpass PolyNSD by combining wide layers with large depth, resulting in models with between $10^6$ and $10^7$ parameters.
 However, at equal or smaller parameter budgets, PolyNSD consistently attains higher accuracy, indicating a more favourable accuracy–efficiency frontier.
-Overall, these ablations support the interpretation of PolyNSD as a depth-efficient extension of NSD: by trading layers for spectral order, we can achieve comparable or better performance with shallower networks and significantly reduced parameter counts.